-Class A - All food crops, including crops eaten raw when reclaimed wastewater comes into direct contact with edible parts of the crop, and irrigation of root crops.
+$\underline{\mathbf{Class}\ \mathbf{A}}$ - All food crops, including crops eaten raw when reclaimed wastewater comes into direct contact with edible parts of the crop, and irrigation of root crops.

-Class B - Processed food crops: crops which are intended for human consumption not to be eaten raw but after a treatment process and Non-food crops: crops which are not intended for human consumption.
+Class B - Processed food crops: crops which are intended for human consumption not to be eaten raw but after a treatment process; food crops consumed raw where the edible part is produced above ground and is not in direct contact with reclaimed water or food, which are not irrigated with drip irrigation or other irrigation method that avoids direct contact with the edible part of the crop.
+Non-food crops: crops which are not intended for human consumption.